cis198-2016s/slides/01/content.md

 ### Borrowing Prevents...

 - Iterator invalidation due to mutating a collection you're iterating over.
-- This pattern is valid in C, C++, Java, Python, Javascript...
+- This pattern can be written in C, C++, Java, Python, Javascript...
+    - But may result in, e.g, `ConcurrentModificationException` (at runtime!)
 ```rust
 let mut vs = vec![1,2,3,4];
 for v in &vs {